Volas171/CN-Plugin/README.md

 ### Description
-CN Plugin.
+CN's Official Plugin.
 Has useful commands, admin commands and a reaper spawner.

 ### Building a Jar